albar965/littlenavmap-manual/en/TUTORIALIFR.md

 ### Calculate a Flight Plan {#tutorial-ifr-calculate-flight-plan}

 Now we have the departure airport, an approach procedure and the destination all connected by a straight line.
-Next is the en route part of the flight plan:
+Next is the en-route part of the flight plan:

 * Set `IFR` as the flight plan type in the dock window `Flight Planning`.
 This allows the automatic flight plan calculation to adjust the cruise altitude.
 * Click `Flight Plan` -&gt; `Calculate low Altitude` ![Calculate low Altitude](../images/icons/routelow.png) to start the automatic flight plan calculation for Victor airways.
 The calculation will create a route from your departure airport to the intial fix of the transition.